-The spark plugs should be taken out periodically for cleaning and to reset the gap (Pg.
-44).
-If any plug is oily or has carbon built up on it, clean it (preferably in a sand-blasting device) and then clean off any abrasive particles.
+The spark plugs should be taken out periodically for cleaning and to reset the gap (Pq.
+46).
+If either plug is oily or has carbon built up on it, clean it (preferably in a sand-blasting device) and then clean off any abrasive particles.
 The plug may also be cleaned using solvent and a wire brush or other suitable tool.
-Measure the gap with a thickness gauge, and adjust the gap if incorrect by ebnding the outer electrode.
+Measure the gap with a thickness gauge, and adjust the gap if incorrect by bending the outer electrode.